trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 ### DID Document from KERI Events
-The [[ref: KERI event stream]] represents a cryptographic chain of custody from the [[ref: AID]] itself down to the current set of signing keys and next rotation key commitments, as well as other data such as service endpoints.
-When generating a DID document an implementation must "walk the [[ref: KEL]]" (follow the chain of key events) to determine the current key state.
-Due to the fact that the KERI protocol allows for non-establishment event (events that don't change key state) to be intermixed in a [[ref: KERI event stream]] with establishment events (those that change key state), the last event may not be an establishment event and thus can not be relied on to provide key information.
-In addition, the current set of witnesses is calculated from the initial set declared in the inception event and "adds" and "cuts" declared in rotation events.
+The [[ref: KERI event stream]] represents a cryptographic chain of custody from the [[ref: AID]] itself down to the current set of keys and the cryptographic commitment to the next rotation key(s).
+The [[ref: KERI event stream]] also contains events that do not alter the [[ref: AID]] key state, but are useful for the DID document, such as the supported domains, current set of service endpoints, etc. A did:webs resolver produces the DID document by processing the [[ref: KERI event stream]] to determine the current key state.
+We detail the different events below and show how they change the DID Document.
+The mapping from [[ref: KERI event stream]] to the properties of the DID Document is the core of the did:webs resolver logic.
+There are many ways to receieve the [[ref: KERI event stream]], but only one way to process a [[ref: KERI event stream]] to produce the verifiable DID document.
+Understanding the optimal way to retrieve the [[ref: KERI event stream]] is beyond the scope of the spec, but a reference implementation of the resolver that details these techniques is being developed alongside this spec.
+The important concepts are that the entire [[ref: KERI event stream]] is used to produce and verify the DID document.

-In KERI the calculated values that result from walking the [[ref: KEL]] are referred to as the "current key state" and expressed in the Key State Notice (KSN) record.
-An example of a KSN can be seen here:
+In KERI the calculated values that result from processing the [[ref: KERI event stream]] are referred to as the "current key state" and expressed in the Key State Notice (KSN) record.
+An example of a KERI KSN record can be seen here:

 ```json
 {